sflavoni/NEMO-test-cases/lock-exchange/README.md

 Here a description of the test case + link toward the src and notebooks.
 <br>
 <span style="color:red">
 The LOCK EXCHANGE experiment has been suggested by Haidvogel and Beckmann (1999) as a test case for advection schemes in ocean models, and has been intensively used by Burchard and Bolding (2002) for testing the advection schemes in GETM.
+Here we set experiment like Ilıcak, M. et al. "Spurious dianeutral mixing and the role of momentum closure", Ocean Modelling , 45-46, 37-58, 2012

 <span style="color:red">
 TO CHECK IF IT IS OK!!!!

-**This experiment is created and tested for NEMO code at revision 8097**
+This experiment is **created and tested** for NEMO **code at revision 8097**

 ## Objectives

 The LOCK EXCHANGE experiment can be use to see the impact of different tracer advection schemes into spurious mixing. <br>
 Here there is a physical description of this experiment, and a notebook is available to show some possible analysis. <br>
-If you've already some outputs you can directly look at LOCK_EXCHANGE notebook.
+If you've already some outputs you can directly look at the notebook.

 ## Physical description